skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 Hubs can be queried by `Hub.get(e: SceneryElement)`.
 This routine will return the `SceneryElement` is has been asked for, or `null` if it does not exist.

+A `SceneryElement` can be a renderer, OpenCL compute context, statistics collector, node publishers or subscribers, settings storage, and regular or natural input devices.
 A new `SceneryElement` may be added to a hub via `Hub.add(e: SceneryElement, obj: Any)`.

 ## Input Handling

 Input handling is done using using Tobias Pietzsch's _ui-behaviour_ library \TODO{Cite!}.
 This library provides an distinction of input events into `InputTriggers` and `Behaviours`.
-An `InputTrigger` is the causal event, such as a key press, or a mouse movement/scroll/click.
+An `InputTrigger` is the related to the physical event, such as a key press, or a mouse movement/scroll/click.
 A `Behaviour` is the triggered action.
 By default, ui-behaviour is able to handle AWT input events.
 For scenery, we have extended the library to also be able to handle events originating from within JOGL, GLFW, or JavaFX.
 Further, custom mappings are available for buttons of hand-held controller devices, or VRPN devices.

 Spatial input, such as HMD positioning and rotations, are handled by the specific implementation of a `TriggerInput`, such as an `OpenVRHMD`, or a `VRPNTracker`.
 Multiple of these inputs can coexist peacefully, and will not interfere with each other, but rather augment.